Trogón Piquirrojo

 Song

-Habitat: In Colombia, the Slaty-tailed Trogon inhabits a variety of forested habitats, including tropical and subtropical moist forests, montane forests, and cloud forests in the Andes Mountains.
-These birds can be found at different elevations, typically ranging from lowlands up to mid-mountain regions with dense vegetation for nesting and foraging.
+Habitat: The Slaty-tailed Trogon inhabits a variety of forested habitats, including tropical and subtropical moist forests, montane forests, and cloud forests in the Andes Mountains.
+These birds can be found at different elevations, ranging from lowlands up to mid-mountain regions with dense vegetation for nesting and foraging.

 Behavior: Slaty-tailed Trogons are skilled fliers and are known for their acrobatic maneuvers when catching insects in mid-air.
 They often perch quietly in the forest canopy and scan their surroundings for prey.
 Their vocalizations consist of a series of distinctive, low-pitched, melodious whistles.